Waterberg Wild Dog Collaring

 The operation went extremely well and the dogs seem to be settling in well on the reserve.
 The sponsored collars have been proving invaluable in keeping the team updated on their movements and allowing their predator monitor to observe them on a regular basis.
 They seem to be scent marking very regularly, hopefully a good sign that they are setting up a territory on the reserve.

-If you are interested in support wild dog conoservation and donating a wild dog collar, please visit: Shop for Wildlife: Wild Dog Collar
+If you are interested in support wild dog conservation, please make a donation.

 No items found.